StevenDixonDev/Building-Electron-Apps-The-Guide/Tutorials/#4B_SettingUpGithubPrivate/readme.md

 # AWS S3 setup

 AWS is a great tool if you have never used it before.
-Unfortunatly it does require you to provide a credit card so it may not be accesible.
+Unfortunately it does require you to provide a credit card so it may not be accessible.

 The first thing we are going to want to do is setup an IAM user so that Electron builder can publish to our bucket.
-We use this user in conjuction with our bubket to make sure no one can write to our bucket with out proper access.
+We use this user in conjunction with our bucket to make sure no one can write to our bucket with out proper access.

 To do this we will need to go to [Amazon AWS IAM](https://console.aws.amazon.com/iam/home?region=us-east-1#/users).